a5c-ai/action/default-prompt.md

 first, make sure to checkout the branch you are working on. (or create one - draft at this stage. if the base reference in the main branch or development branches and not a PR's branch), then add, commit and push a description of the changes you are about to make in docs/dev/{your name or id}/{your task name or id or description}-{initial timestamp}.md

+if you created a new branch, you should first create a PR for it after the first commit with the initial md file. (as a draft PR) - do not call the @validator-agent to review it yet.

 then think and plan the changes you are about to make. and add them to the md file.

 then perform the changes in the repo and code if needed, and commit and push the changes.